 The agreement typically offers your employee a severance payment in exchange for their agreement not to take any further legal action against you.
 However, it is important to take legal advice to ensure this is a viable option in the circumstances and how best to make an offer as you may otherwise prejudice your position.

-If you offer a settlement agreement without following the right process, and your employee rejects it and goes on to make an employment tribunal claim anyway, any conversations you had regarding the settlement agreement can potentially (but not always) be used as evidence against you.
+If you offer a settlement agreement without following the right process, and your employee rejects it and goes on to make a claim anyway, any conversations you had regarding the settlement agreement can potentially (but not always) be used as evidence against you.

 - reinstating your employee